Rumyra/browserapis.wtf/README.md

 **And most specifically use cases.**

 ## This is for everyone, so please feel free to contribute!
+The main remit is just add an API or update an existing one with more content :D

 ### Get up and running